 Hidradenitis suppurativa vs. pimples, boils, and folliculitis

-The hidradenitis suppurativa bumps are often mistaken for pimples, boils, or folliculitis.
-You can recognize a hidradenitis suppurativa breakout because it typically causes bumps on both sides of your body that tend to return in specific locations, such as your armpits and groin.
+You can recognize an HS breakout because it typically causes bumps on both sides of your body that tend to return in specific locations, such as your armpits and groin.

-While there is no cure for hidradenitis suppurativa, effective therapies are available.
+While there’s no cure for HS, effective therapies are available.
 Treatment can:

 - improve pain